podspawnpodspawn

 podspawn update

-Check for updates without installing:
+Check without installing:

 podspawn update --check